starjardin/gatsby-portfolio/content/posts/chuck-norris.md

   - "TypeScript and React."
 ---

-When I built this App, my main goal was to build on my typescript knowledge.
+When I built this app, my main goal was to build on my TypeScript knowledge.
 Don’t mind the jokes - some of them are very crude and I was only using them for the sake of practice!

 <a href='https://github.com/starjardin/random-jokes-typescript'>Code</a>
 <a href='https://starjardin-tanteli-random-jokes-typescript.vercel.app//'>Demo</a>